 The Mesopotamian Marshes are a unique wetland ecosystem in a desert landscape, providing a home to nearly 80 bird species, rare species of freshwater fish and wildlife, and the cows and water buffalo that provide sustenance for the Marsh Arabs.
 The marshes are also an important stopping point for birds during their yearly migration between Africa and Siberia.

 In July 2016, the Mesopotamian Marshes were inscribed to UNESCO’S World Heritage List, in recognition of their outstanding universal values.
 For the small network of dedicated activists who have been working tirelessly for years to protect the Tigris River and its tributaries, this was a hard-won victory.

-Despite the remarkable partial recovery the marshes have made since restoration effort began post-2003, they are now threatened by increased competition for dwindling water resources.
+Despite the remarkable partial recovery the marshes have made since restoration efforts began post-2003, they are now threatened by increased competition for dwindling water resources.
 Upstream riparians Turkey and Iran are slowly but steadily plugging away at the construction of large-scale dams on the Tigris and its tributaries, which ultimately could reduce the flow of water to the marshes by 60%.